top of page

 Her works—both written and freely improvised—have received international recognition, with performances across the U.S., Europe, and Asia at venues and concert halls like Coaxial Arts Foundation (Los Angeles), Solarc Brewing (Los Angeles), Oracle Egg (Los Angeles), Automata Theater (Los Angeles), The P.I.T (NYC), Downtown Music Gallery (NYC), Le Poisson Rouge (NYC), Shapeshifter Lab (NYC), The Firehouse Space (NYC), Dusk Dawn Club (BJ), Beijing Mao Live House, INNER FIELD (NYC), Spectrum (NYC), MIRY Concertzaal (Belgium), Hotelier Porto (Portugal), Palace of Fontainebleau (France) and others.
 She has been commissioned by and has been closely working with a group of musicians, ensembles, conferences, residencies, organizations and festivals such as Project [Blank], The Reiefestival 2023 (Belgium), Bludenzer Tage zeitgemäßer Musik 2022 (Austria), ACTOR (McGill University, Montreal), Steven Schick, Kynan Johns, King Britt, Kyle Motl, Nina Vanhoenacker, New Brunswick Chamber Orchestra, Mivos Quartet, DECODA Music, Darmstädter Ferienkurse 2021, Ensemble Dal Niente Summer Residency 2021, International Society of Bassists Convention 2021, Oh My Ears Festival 2021, Ircam ManiFeste the Academy 2020, ELECTRONIC MUSIC WEEKEND MISE-EN_PLACE Bushwick 2019, Kalv Music Academy (Sweden), California Electronic Music Exchange Concert (Stanford), Ecoles d'Art Américaines de Fontainebleau (Paris), International Computer Music Conference 2017 (ICMC), Connecticut Summerfest Contemporary Music Festival, and many others.

-Anqi is part of the Motl/Liu Duo (free improv), the Liu/Bourdeau Duo (audio-visual ecology), and the cross-disciplinary āññā Duo (with Han Zhang).
+Anqi is half of the Motl/Liu Duo (free improv), the Liu/Bourdeau Duo (audio-visual ecology), and the cross-disciplinary āññā Duo (with Han Zhang).
 Anqi has taught and designed courses in music theory, composition, multimedia and sound studies at UC San Diego, and currently serves as a subject matter expert at Rocky Mountain College of Art + Design (RMCAD), shaping the BFA in Music Production.
-A Ph.D.
-(ABD) candidate in Music Composition at UC San Diego, she holds a Master of Arts in Music Composition from Rutgers University and dual degrees in Music Performance and Law from Xiamen University.
+Anqi holds a Ph.D. in Music Composition from University of California San Diego, a Master of Arts in Music Composition from Rutgers University and dual degrees in Music Performance and Law from Xiamen University.

 bottom of page